mkallipo/affiliation-matching/README.md

 2. The notebook will process the input JSON files and generate a JSON file with the matchings between DOIs and organization IDs from the OpenAIRE database.

+## Description of the algorithm -- examples.

+Goal: recognize openAIREs organizations [having a prefix '20|openorgs____’ and ROR ids] inside the crossref affiliations data and match the corresponding ROR ids.

+Input: a json file from Crossref's data

+Output: 1.
+Excel file containing the crossref’s affiliations matched to the openAIREs organizations and the corresponding similarity score.

+Output 2.
+Excel file containing does and the ,,,

+Output 3.
+Json filie

+Steps

+1. After importing, cleaning, tokenizing the affiliations’ strings and removing certain stopwords, the algorithm categorizes the affiliations them based on the frequency of words appearing in the legal names of openAIREs organizations (a preparatory work with the openAIREs’ data has been already carried out.
+The categories are Univisties/Instirutions, Laboratories, Hospitals, Companies, Museums, Governments, and Rest).

+For example, the affiliations

+A1.
+'Obstetrical Perinatal Pediatric Epidemiology Research Team Institute Health Medical Research Centre Research Epidemiology Statistics Universite Paris Cite Paris France'

+A2.
+'From Department Cardiovascular Science Medicine, Chiba University Graduate School Medicine, Chiba, Japan Department Cardiovascular Medicine, Graduate School Medicine, University Tokyo, Tokyo, Japan Department Metabolic Diseases, Graduate School Medicine, University Tokyo, Tokyo, Japan '

+A3.
+Department Biology, University California, San Diego, La Jolla 920930063

+are under the Univisties/Instirutions label, while

+A4 'Laboratoire Central dImmunologie dHistocompatibilite, INSERM U93, Paris, France' is under the Laboratories label

+and the

+A5 'advancecsg lisbon portugal' is under the Rest label.

+In the same way the openAIREs organizations are grouped.

+*Fact*: the 40% of the organizations in the openAIRE’s database lie in the categories ‘Rest’ More than 80% of the affiliations in the openAIRE’s database lie in the categories ‘Universities/Institutes’ and ‘Laboratories’

+We focus on these cases and filter the openAIRE orgs to those that are under the ‘Rest’ label.
+In this way we reduce by 40% the data in which we search to find the matchings.

+2) In the next phase the goal is to shorten the strings: the average length of a string is ~84  and often contain unnecessary details.
+See for example the affiliations A1 (length 167), A2 (length 286), A3 (length 72) above.
+The task now is to extract only the essential information from each affiliation string.
+This is be done by splitting the string whenever a , or ; is found, then apply certain ‘association rules’ to these substrings, then keep only the substrings that contain ‘keywords’, and finally cut even more the strings when necessary, by keeping only the words close to certain keywords like ‘university’, ‘institute’, or 'hospital' etc.

+After this procedure the average length is reduced to ~32 (the affiliation A1 becomes _'research epidemiology statistics universit paris cite'_ with length 53, while A2 is split to _'graduate school medicine', 'universit tokyo',
+ 'chiba universit graduate school'_ (of lengths 24, 15, 31 respectively,
+and finally A4 becomes _‘univerit california'_ (length 20)

+3. Then the algorithm checks whether a substring that contains a keyword is contained to (or contains one) legal name/alternative name of an organization in the openAIRE database and if so, it applies cosine similarity to find which is the best match.
+After several experiments the threshold for organizations contain the substring ‘universit’ is set to 0.7 while for all others is set to 0.82.

+4. Final step.
+It is possible that several matches are found whose similarity scores are above the thresholds.
+In this case, another check is essential for the effectiveness of the method: the algorithm applies again cosine similarity between the organizations found in the openAIRE database on the one hand, and on the other hand the original affiliation from which the substring containing the keyword was obtained.
+The idea behind this is that the original affiliation contain information like addresses or city names that can help decide which one from the openAIREs organizations is the best fit.
+For example, ‘universit California’ is matched to 40 organizations from openAIREs database.
+In the second round, the original A3 string is considered, where the information _San Diego_ helps the algorithm decide to finally match this affiliation to _'universit california san diego’_.

 ## Contact

 If you have any questions, comments, or issues, please feel free to contact me.
 You can reach me via email at [myrto.kallipoliti@gmail.com].
 Feedback and contributions are also welcome.